geriatricsresearch/rp3-aim3-medication-attitudes/README.md

 # Step 1.
 Raw Data.
+All the NHATS survey data can be downloaded <a href='https://www.nhats.org/researcher/data-access'>here</a>.
 Cohort eligibility requirements were having a completed NHATS Round 6 MA module and were aged 65 or older in that year.
 We merged these data with the NHATS dementia classifcations data and NHATS Early Life files from Rounds 1 and 5.
 The scripts used to do this are saved under the `/scripts` folder as `1a-nhats-dementia-class.do` and `1b-process-sample.R`.

 # Step 2.
 Clean Data & Generate Tabs.
 In the next step, the data are manually labelled in `2a-clean-data.do`.
 Then, we use STATA to produce raw and survey-weighted tables for Table 1 (`2b-generate-tabs.do`).
 A supplementary table stratifies Table 1 by proxy status (`2c-proxy-self.do`).
 Using the files output by 2B, `2c-table-one.R` is a script that compiles Table 1 and the supplementary stratified by proxy status table.